-Look" and for his community activism, his company Art From The Heart Films was inducted in the Queens Hall Of Fame for "Best Of Queens" Gay & Lesbian Organization.
+Look" and for his community activism.
+His company Art From The Heart Films was inducted in the Queens Hall Of Fame for "Best Of Queens" Gay & Lesbian Organization for six years in a row.
 In 2015 Wolfgang was inducted into the LGBT Hall Of Fame for his contributions to the LGBT music community and his company Art From The Heart Films,

 received "Best Of Queens" Gay & Lesbian Organization award for making a difference in the LGBT community.

-Mr. Busch is published in the “Award Winning Men” book by Ed Karvoski, he was selected in the LGBTQ+ Celebrities "List Of Gay Men Throughout History" and in his hometown of Heppenheim he was selected in the "List of Personalities Of The City Of Heppenheim" as one of the sons of the city.
+Mr. Busch is published in the “Award Winning Men” book by Ed Karvoski, he was selected in the LGBTQ+ Celebrities "List Of Gay Men Throughout History".
+In his hometown of Heppenheim he was selected in the "List of Personalities Of The City Of Heppenheim" as one of the sons of the city.
 Wolfgang Busch is one of the most honored and recognized

 individual in the LGBT community for his dedication and achievements.